How Much Does a Tailor Cost? Price Guide by Alteration Type

 When to Pay More for a Tailor vs. Choosing a Budget Option

-Not every garment justifies a premium tailor.
-Understanding when to invest in quality work and when budget options are perfectly adequate will save you money without sacrificing results where they matter.
+Not every garment justifies premium tailoring.
+Understanding when to invest in quality work and when budget options are adequate saves money without sacrificing results where they matter.

 Pay More (+50–100% Premium) When: